How to Look up an LLC in Texas? (Most Effective Method)

 An image of a man holding a laptop and searches for LLC in Texas

-To look up an LLC in Texas, use the Texas Business Entity Search to see if the name you want is available before submitting a request to reserve it [1].
+You can use the Texas Business Entity Search to see if the name you want is available before submitting a request to reserve it [1].
+Utilize the Texas Business Entity Search on the Texas Secretary of State's website, which facilitates over 10,000 monthly searches, to efficiently look up LLC availability in Texas.

 The SOSDirect portal of the Texas Secretary of State allows you to look for corporate entities and see if a name is available.
 You must generate a username and password to create an account.
 Additionally, there is a $1 legally permitted cost for each search.